TOP NEWS

 1 large carrot, washed and peeled

-1 red bell pepper (it could be a different
+1 red bell pepper (it could be a different colour but definitely not green!), washed and quartered

 1 large onion, peeled and quartered